robin-raymond/zax.io/flow-control.md

 #### Using `switch` with complex types

-The `switch` can be used to compare against complex types.
-The complex type must have a comparison operator support.
+A `switch` statement can be used to compare against complex types.
+Complex types must have comparison operator support.

-The example below uses String types but any type could be used.
+The example below uses String types (but any type could be used):

 ````zax
 doSomething final : ()() = {